 This workshop invites participants to experience All Bodies Dance Project’s inclusive and accessible approach to dance for people of all embodiments, backgrounds, genders, sizes and ways of moving and perceiving.
 Participants will move together in community and experience dance as a tool for healing, expression, and empowerment.

-Presenter(s): Carolyn Schmidt and Cian Dalton, Breathwork Facilitators and Wellness Professionals, The Stretch Space
+- Carolyn Schmidt, Breathwork Facilitator and Wellness Professional, The Stretch Space

 Discover the subtle yet transformative power of conscious breathing in our workshop “Breathwork for Self-Regulation and Self-Care”.
 In this session we will discuss the benefits of having a deep relationship with your own breath, especially as someone in a role of service and care.
 Participants will be guided through different techniques and practices for nervous system regulation, stress reduction and overall embodiment and vitality.
 Whether you’re new to breathwork or looking to deepen your practice, our experienced facilitators will support you in cultivating a sustainable self-care routine, leaving you with practical skills to integrate conscious breathing into your everyday life.